CYF2000127/cyf2000127.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Chemical and Biomolecular Engineering (AI Concentration), Hong Kong University of Science and Technology, 2027 (expected)
-* Msc in Electronic Engineering, Hong Kong University of Science and Technology, 2023
+* M.Sc in Electronic Engineering, Hong Kong University of Science and Technology, 2023
 * B.Eng in Information engineering, Nanjing University of Aeronautics and Astronautics, 2022

 Publications